Connect with others who understand.

 7. Fluorescence In Situ Hybridization Looks for HER2 Genes

-If your IHC test results for HER2 are 2+, also called “equivocal results,” you’ll probably need another laboratory test called fluorescence in situ hybridization (FISH).
+If your IHC results for HER2 are 2-plus, also called “equivocal results,” you will probably need another laboratory test called fluorescence in situ hybridization (FISH).
 In this case, you usually won’t need to have additional procedures.
 The pathologist can use cells from your original biopsy sample.
+FISH also measures the amount of HER2 within your breast cancer cells.

 Chromogenic In Situ Hybridization

-Most people with breast cancer will have IHC and/or FISH tests to determine whether their cancer is HER2-positive or HER2-negative.
+Most people with breast cancer will have IHC and/or FISH to determine whether their cancer is HER2-positive or HER2-negative.
 However, in some cases, other types of in situ hybridization may be used.

 Chromogenic in situ hybridization (CISH) is occasionally used instead of FISH.
 Like HER2 FISH testing, CISH uses pieces of DNA to measure HER2 overexpression.
 The more HER2 genes your cells have, the more the cells will change color during the test.